How the journey to running 90km’s prepared me for starting a business

 You need others to take you to the top of the hill

 When people reach out and go out of their way to take me to the top of the hill with them, take the offer.
 Exchange numbers, follow up with an email, add them on LinkedIn.
 Be human.
-On this journey there will be many hills with various offers for a quick hello, there will be a simple wave of a hand in acknowledgment because you are too tired to say hi properly, but the fact that you are not alone drives you forward.
-There will be many short chats and long, meaningful discussions with people you don’t know, and some will exchange phone numbers and become unintended advisors, friends, and rocks that you lean on.
+On this journey there will be many hills with various offers for a quick ‘hello’, there will be a simple wave of a hand in acknowledgment because you are too tired to say hi properly (all runners will relate!), but the fact that I am not alone always drives me forward.

 Be around your own kind and you are guaranteed to be caught when you fall